Mark Damisch to piano in Hanoi

 A concert of well-known American pianist Mark Damisch and his daughter, Alexandra Damisch, is planned to be held at National Music Academy (77 Hao Nam Street, Dong Da District, Hanoi) in the evening of July 12th.

-A concert of well-known American pianist Mark Damisch and his daughter, Alexandra Damisch, is planned to be held at National Music Academy (77 Hao Nam Street, Dong Da District, Hanoi) in the evening of July 12th.
-This is a cultural exchanging event co-hosted by National Music Academy and US Embassy in Hanoi.
+A concert featuring renowned American pianist Mark Damisch and his daughter, Alexandra Damisch, is scheduled to take place at the National Music Academy (77 Hao Nam Street, Dong Da District, Hanoi) on the evening of July 12, 2025.
+This cultural exchange event is co-hosted by the National Music Academy and the U.S. Embassy in Hanoi.

-There is no fee for entrance, but audiences are required to register for free ticket (click here).
-Deadline for registering is 10.00am July 9th or when all available tickets are occupied.
+There is no entrance fee, but attendees are required to register for a free ticket (click here).
+The registration deadline is 10:00 AM on July 9, 2025, or when all tickets have been allocated.

 Comments (0)